Abstract botanical architecture combining plants, material and spatial rhythm

 Botanical Presence

 Plants are not decorative objects.
-They are living presences shaping atmosphere, regulating perception and anchoring experience.
+They are living presences shaping atmosphere, regulating perception and anchoring spatial experience.

 Sometimes subtle.
 Sometimes expressive.
 Always intentional.